Acadia Parish, Louisiana

 Acadia Parish (Paroisse de l'Acadie) is a parish located in the U.S. state of Louisiana.
 At the 2020 U.S. census, the population was 57,576.
-The parish seat is Crowley.
+The parish seat and the most populous municipality is Crowley.
 The parish was founded from parts of St. Landry Parish in 1886, and later an election was held to determine the parish seat, ending when Crowley beat Rayne and Prairie Hayes.
 Acadia Parish is included in the Lafayette metropolitan statistical area.

 History

-The name of the parish is derived from the former French colony of Acadia in Canada (which consisted of the modern provinces of Nova Scotia, Prince Edward Island, New Brunswick, and much of Maine), many of whose French-speaking inhabitants were deported to France and then migrated to Louisiana in the Great Upheaval (see Cajuns).
+The name of the parish is derived from the former French colony of Acadia in Canada (which consisted of the modern provinces of Nova Scotia, Prince Edward Island, New Brunswick, and much of Maine).
+After Britain defeated France in the Seven Years' War, they took control of their North American colonies east of the Mississippi River.
+They required ethnic French Acadians to take a loyalty oath and never got over their suspicions of them.
+They deported many of the French-speaking inhabitants to France.
+From there, some joined others who had migrated directly to the French colony of La Louisiane (Louisiana) in what was known as the Great Upheaval. (see Cajuns).

-The parish itself was formed from the southwestern portion of St. Landry Parish.
-On Wednesday May 19, 1886, a bill was introduced in the house entitled "An act to create the parish of Nicholls, and to provide for the organization thereof."
+The parish was formed from the southwestern portion of St. Landry Parish, Louisiana.
+On May 19, 1886, a bill was introduced in the Louisiana state house entitled "An act to create the parish of Nicholls, and to provide for the organization thereof."
 The title was later changed to read: "An act to create the parish of Acadia."
 Father Joseph Anthonioz, the first pastor of the Catholic Church at Rayne, is credited with having suggested the name, Acadia Parish.
 The bill passed the house on June 11, the senate on June 28, and was approved by Governor Samuel D. McEnery on June 30.

 On October 6, an election was held to affirm the creation of the parish, with 2,516 votes for and 1,521 votes against the creation.
 The population of the new parish was from 10,000 to 12,000.
 Acadia Parish population in 1890 was 13,231.

 After a close election held on March 1, 1887, Crowley was chosen as the parish seat, gathering 698 votes to Rayne's and Prairie Hayes' 560 and 519, respectively.
-The election also determined the first officers in the parish: Elridge W. Lyons, first sheriff of Acadia, and R. T. Clark, first clerk of court.
-The first courthouse was therefore constructed in Crowley and completed on June 30, 1888, and continued to be used until May 1, 1902, when it was destroyed to make way for the second building.
+The election also determined the first officers in the parish: Elridge W. Lyons, first sheriff of Acadia; and R. T. Clark, first clerk of court.
+The first courthouse was constructed in Crowley and completed on June 30, 1888.
+It continued to be used until May 1, 1902, when it was destroyed to make way for the second building.